 Gene mutations, chromosome aberrations (morphologic abnormality), and aneuploidy (abnormal number of chromosomes) are all implicated in the development of cancer.
 Many mutagens and clastogens (chromosome-breaking agents) contribute to carcinogenesis as initiators; however, mutagens, clastogens, and aneugens also may contribute to multiple genetic alterations.

 The relevance of gene mutations to health is evident from the many disorders often caused by base-pair substitutions or small deletions that are inherited as simple Mendelian characteristics.
 Many genetic disorders (e.g., cystic fibrosis, phenylketonuria, and Tay–Sachs disease) are caused by the expression of recessive mutations.
 These mutations are mainly inherited from previous generations and are expressed when an individual inherits the mutant gene from both parents.

-Besides causing diseases that exhibit Mendelian inheritance, gene mutations undoubtedly contribute to human disease through the genetic component of disorders with a complex etiology such as heart disease, hypertension, and ...
+Besides causing diseases that exhibit Mendelian inheritance, gene mutations undoubtedly contribute to human disease through the genetic component of disorders with a complex etiology such ...